Mark-Seaman/Shrinking-World-Pubs/stacie/Pub/Donate.md

 Prometa is expanding rapidly and now has 64 professors, and students around the world in 20 countries.

 The partnership between Shrinking World and Prometa started as a loose association in 2007, and blossomed 2023.
-Stacie and Mark have been engaged in providing an enterprise-level software application to manage  student registation process for Prometa.
+Stacie and Mark have been engaged in providing an enterprise-level software application to manage the student registation process for Prometa.

-Currently we have invested a thousand hours of effort into the project and half completed eight software releases for Prometa.
+Currently we have invested a thousand hours of effort into the project and have completed eight software releases for Prometa.
+The application is being used to manage all student revistrations for the university.

 Stacie's loss has left a hole that needs to be filled in order to expand the existing application and tackle additional project.
 If you have any of the following skills you could be useful in this partnership.

 - Software development